iZettle/sdk-android/README.md

 // Start activity with the intent startActivityForResult(intent, 0)
 ```
-> **Note:** if setting `enableLogin` to `true` you need to setup auth for provided UI.
-Otherwise the user will be asked to login, but the app will never receive the result of the authentication.
+> **Note:** if setting `enableLogin` to `true` you need to set up authentication for the provided UI.
+Otherwise the user will be asked to log in, but the app will never receive the result of the authentication.

 #### Note on tipping